 In November, you may not even get permits for these places.
 Even if you did, the chance of getting stranded due to bad weather or a breakdown will be greater here in the offseason.

 Keep Buffer Days in Your Itinerary

-Temperature at night in Ladakh drops below freezing point and as a result, it forms black ice on the roads which can be extremely dangerous.
-As a practice and precaution; do not start early in the morning.
+The temperature at night in Ladakh drops below freezing point and as a result, it forms black ice on the roads which can be extremely dangerous.
+As a practice and precaution, do not start early in the morning.
 Wait for the sun to come up which will melt the black ice and then proceed as planned.

-With the above being said, there are of course a few benefits of travelling to Ladakh in November.
+With the above being said, there are of course a few benefits of traveling to Ladakh in November.
 There aren’t many really but I will list down a couple.

 Find plenty of snow